6 Comments

 Satisfying Click's avatar

-As usual, his writing starts with a pen, which becomes a scalpel, which ends up as a hammer.
+As usual, his writing starts with a pen, which becomes a scalpel, which ends up a hammer.

 Mark Neyer's avatar